These ham and cheese puff pastry tarts with apples are absolutely delicious!

 What to Serve with This Recipe

-You can serve this recipe on its own as an appetizer or pair it with a simple side for a main course.
+You can serve this recipe on its own as an appetizer or pair it with a simple side as a main course.

 - The Easiest Green Salad - a simple salad of baby greens with a kicky mustardy dressing